-What Is the Organismic Valuing Process?
+Understanding the Organismic Valuing Process

 According to Rogers, the underlying motive that drives behavior is the need for self-actualization.
 In other words, we are always striving to become the best possible versions of ourselves that we can be.
-The actualizing tendency motivates us toward self-actualization, but it is the organismic valuing process that helps guide this actualizing tendency.

 As we approach an experience or event, we consider both the short-term and long-term potential it has to aid us in our quest toward reaching our full potential.

-Rogers believed that, when presented with two different alternatives, people who are emotionally healthy and self-aware will always choose the option that best promotes the actualizing tendency.
+Rogers believed that when presented with two different alternatives, people who are emotionally healthy and self-aware will always choose the option that best promotes the actualizing tendency.

 When you evaluate different experiences, the organismic valuing process influences whether you view them positively or negatively.
 Those that have the potential to enhance the self are viewed in a positive way.
 Those that post a threat or are inconsistent with how a person views themselves will be judged negatively.